raspberrypi/libcamera/README.rst

         information, and libunwind is not needed if both libdw and the glibc backtrace() function are available.

-for the Raspberry Pi IPA: [optional]
-        libboost-dev

-        Support for Raspberry Pi can be disabled through the meson 'pipelines' option to avoid this dependency.

 for device hotplug enumeration: [optional]
         libudev-dev